Alessandro Nannini: Biography

 For 1986, Nannini was finally granted a Super Licence and signed up with Minardi's Grand Prix team, where he stayed until 1987.
 The car was uncompetitive and unreliable (Nannini was classified only four times from 30 starts with the team), largely due to its disappointing Motori Moderni V6 engine.
-However, Nannini's speed was noticed by many, especially after he largely outperformed experienced teammate Andrea de Cesaris in 1986.
+However, Nannini's raw speed and talent was noticed by many, especially after he largely outperformed the more experienced Andrea de Cesaris in 1986 (to the point where de Cesaris would demand to have Nannini's car if his younger teammate was faster than him).
 The following year, in his spare time, Nannini paired with veteran road race driver Giorgio Marin to win the 1987 Mille Miglia.

 Benetton signed Nannini for 1988 to drive alongside Thierry Boutsen.
 He generally performed very well, often out-pacing the highly regarded Belgian if not matching his consistency.
 He scored his first point in his second race for the team and took two third places on his way to tenth overall in the championship.

-With Boutsen leaving for Williams Nannini was promoted to team leader at Benetton alongside young Englishman Johnny Herbert and delivered a number of strong performances, especially at Suzuka.
-There he lay third behind the two McLaren cars of Ayrton Senna and Alain Prost when they collided, giving Nannini the lead.
+With Boutsen leaving for Williams, Nannini was promoted to team leader at Benetton alongside young Englishman Johnny Herbert and delivered a number of strong performances, especially at Suzuka.
+There he lay third behind the two McLaren's of Ayrton Senna and Alain Prost when they collided, giving Nannini the lead.
 Prost retired whereas Senna rejoined after being push-started and pitted to replace his front wing, trailing Nannini in the race.
 Nannini was eventually passed by Senna who went on to cross the finish line first, however, the Brazilian was subsequently disqualified for missing the chicane following his collision with Prost.
 The disqualification handed Nannini what proved to be his only Formula One win.
 He rounded off the season with an impressive second place in torrential rain at Adelaide, moving him to sixth overall in the championship.

-For 1990, he was joined in the team by Nelson Piquet and reverted to being the number two driver.
-However, he impressed by largely matching the pace of the three-times World Champion.
-At Hockenheim he led the race by deciding against stopping for tyres, resisting Senna for 16 laps before fading grip dropped him to second.
-He also challenged at the following Hungarian Grand Prix, hounding leader Boutsen until being controversially pushed off by the following Senna.
+For 1990, he was joined in the team by triple World Champion Nelson Piquet and reverted to being the number two driver.
+However, he impressed by largely matching the pace of the more illustrious Brazilian.
+At Hockenheim he led the race by deciding against stopping for tyres, his Benetton-Ford V8 resisting the more powerful McLaren-Honda V10 of Ayrton Senna for 16 laps before fading grip dropped him to second (Senna had already pitted for tyres which was what had handed Nannini the lead).
+He also challenged at the following Hungarian Grand Prix, hounding leader and former teammate Thierry Boutsen (on his way to his 3rd and last F1GP win) until being controversially pushed off the track and into retirement by the following Senna.